YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

 LIDX
 ```

-The mnemonic gives an idea of what the instruction does, the optional prefix indicates the type of operand the instruction takes and the optional suffix
-tells which register the instruction mainly works on.
+The mnemonic gives an idea of what the instruction does, the optional prefix indicates the type of operand the instruction takes and the optional suffix indicates which register the instruction mainly works on.

 **List of prefixes**:
  * .C = constant